krishnabhat81/eWAY-Rapid-API-payment-using-Codeigniter/README.md

 //=======================================================================================================================
 This application is example how to use eWAY Rapid API and implement.
 A codes is made by Web Active Corporation Pty Ltd.
-And customized by Krishna Bhat (krishna1bhat@gmail.com) for seasy.
+And customized by Krishna Bhat (krishna1bhat@gmail.com) for easy.

 You need modify following code to execute this example.